 Because let’s face it, despite the romantic stereotype of the hard-working entrepreneur burning the midnight oil, the reality is that the startup world is just a lot friendlier to the early birds.
 Getting up early can feel like absolute death, but it also means that you can actually get a lot more done with your day.

 While it can be difficult to train yourself to become a morning person, it’s not impossible.
-In fact, much of it rests on what you do before going to bed.
+In fact, much of it rests on what you do before going to bed (it also lays in the importance of being early to bed).

-So if, like me, you want this year to be different, and you actually want to start taking more control over your life, let’s take back our mornings and start getting up earlier.
+So if, like me, you want this year to be different, and you actually want to start taking more control over your life, let’s take back our mornings and see how you can become a morning person.

 Why get up early?